You've Lost That Lovin' Feelin': The Righteous Brothers recording

-The song was recorded on September 26 1964 at Studio A of Gold Star Studios in Los Angeles.
+The song was recorded on September 26, 1964, at Studio A of Gold Star Studios in Los Angeles.
 When Hatfield and Medley went to record the vocals a few weeks after the song was written, all the instrumental tracks had already been recorded and overdubbed.
 They recorded the vocal many times – Medley sang the opening verse over and over again until Spector was satisfied, and the process was then repeated with the next verse.
 The recording took over 39 takes and around eight hours over a period of two days.

 The song would become one of the foremost examples of Spector's "Wall of Sound" technique.
 It features the studio musicians the Wrecking Crew; playing on this recording were Don Randi on piano, Tommy Tedesco on guitar, Carol Kaye and Ray Pohlman on bass, and Steve Douglas on sax.
 They were also joined by Barney Kessel on guitar and Earl Palmer on drums.
 Jack Nitzsche usually arranged the songs for Spector, but he was absent, and the arrangement was done by Gene Page.
 As with his other songs, Spector started by cutting the instrumental track first, building up layers of sound to create the Wall of Sound effect.
 The recording was done mono so Spector could fix the sound exactly as he wanted it.
 According to sound engineer Larry Levine, they started recording four acoustic guitars; when that was ready, they added the pianos, of which there were three; followed by three basses; the horns (two trumpets, two trombones, and three saxophones); then finally the drums.
 The vocals by Hatfield and Medley were then recorded and the strings overdubbed.
-The background singers were mainly the vocal group The Blossoms, joined in the song's crescendo by a young Cher.
+The background singers were mainly the vocal group the Blossoms, accompanied by the Ronettes and joined in the song's crescendo by a young and then-unknown Cher.
 Reverb was applied in the recording, and more was added on the lead vocals during the mix.
 According to music writer Robert Palmer, the effect of the technique used was to create a sound that was "deliberately blurry, atmospheric, and of course huge; Wagnerian rock 'n' roll with all the trimmings."